 As a Business Owner, Is It a Good Idea to Invest in the Stock Market?

 Let’s start with an illustrative example based or real data.
-Consider a person who bought Apple stock about three years ago.
+Consider a person who bought Apple stock about four years ago.
 In July 2016, a share in Apple Inc. was available at less than $100.
-Today, the stock trades at a value in excess of $200.
-You would have doubled your money in three years.
+Today, the stock trades at a value in excess of around $200.
+You would have doubled your money in four years.

 July 2016: $36

-More than half the original sum has been wiped out over three years.
+The original sum has been wiped out over four years.
 Apple’s stock has climbed in value as the company has increased the sales of its smartphones and diversified into services like Apple Music.
 Macy’s, on the other hand, has lost out as people have moved away from brick-and-mortar stores to online purchases.

 You can see that if you want to invest in the stock market, you need to be willing to risk your money.
 While there are opportunities to make high returns, you could also see a sharp decline in the value of your investment.